arangodb/docs/3.10/aql-tutorial-crud.md

 ---
 layout: default
-description: Before we can insert documents with AQL, we need a place to put them in - acollection
+description: Before we can insert documents with AQL, we need a place to put them in - a collection
+redirect_from:
+  - aql/tutorial-crud.html # 3.9 -> 3.10
 ---
 CRUD
 ====